7 Ways to Use CBD

 3. Pills and Capsules With CBD

-Some patients simply want to take a pill.
-Fortunately, you can do that with medical marijuana and CBD.
-Cannabis medicine can come in pill or capsule form just like traditional medicine.
-Patients who take a no-frills approach to their treatment appreciate the simplicity of CBD pills.
+Patients who take a no-frills approach to their treatment appreciate the simplicity of CBD pills and capsules.
 Older patients familiar with standard medicine might feel more comfortable taking a CBD pill instead of a less conventional form.

 - Equipment/Assistance Needed: Take your pill with the healthy beverage of your choice — water is usually best.